 How do we know that a creation 'day' was longer than 24 hours?

 The Bible is its own best interpreter.
 As much as possible we should let other portions of the Bible – and particularly surrounding portions – interpret the meaning of any word that is ambiguous.

 Here we examine how the word 'yom' (translated 'day' in English) is used throughout the Bible creation story.

 - YOM.
-The Hebrew word for 'day' in the Genesis account is 'yom,' which like the english word 'day,' can mean either a 24 hour period OR a long indefinite period.
-For example, 'day of the Lord' is used 18 times and 'on that day' is used 208 times in the Old Testament.
-Those phrases usually refer to something in indefinite time rather than 24-hour time, like we say, this is the day of social media.
+The Hebrew word for 'day' in the Genesis account is 'yom,' which like the english word 'day,' usually means a 24 hour period but can also mean a long indefinite period, like we say this is the day of social media.

 - GENESIS 1:11-12.
 At beginning of Day 3, God said, 'Let the land produce vegetation: seed-bearing plants and trees on the land that bear fruit with seed in it, according to their kinds.
 And it was so.
 The land produced vegetation: plants bearing seed according to their kinds and trees bearing fruit with seed in it according to their kinds.
 And God saw that it was good.
 And there was evening, and there was morning – the third day.'
 It takes more than 24 hours for land to produce and reproduce vegetation and bear fruit.

 - GENESIS 1: 5, 8, 13.
 In these verses concluding Days 1-3, the phrase 'And there was evening, and there was morning' means beginning of period and end of period (Jewish days started at sundown) rather than 24 hours BECAUSE the 24-hour day – our concept of time – was not established until Day 4 when dense cloud cover had condensed enough to reveal the sun and moon to 'serve as signs to mark days and years.'